Standard Contracts of Sale

 Who writes the contract of sale?

-A house contract is typically prepared by a conveyancer or property lawyer.
+A contract of sale in NSW is typically prepared by a conveyancer or property lawyer.
 It can also be drafted by a real estate agent, but the contract is then checked by the conveyancer or lawyer of both parties.

 What is in a contract of sale for property?